moditect/layrry-examples/vertx-links/readme.md

 ## Prerequisites

-- JDK 11
+- JDK 15
-- Maven 3.6.3 or Gradle 6+ (project includes wrappers for each)
+- Maven 3.6.3
 - Layrry 1.0-SNAPSHOT
 - [jbang](https://github.com/jbangdev/jbang) (optional)

 **NOTE**: Layrry has yet to be published to Maven Central.
 You have to build your own snapshot for the time being.
-JDK 15 is needed to build Layrry.
+JDK 11 is needed to build Layrry.

 ```sh
 $ git clone https://github.com/moditect/layrry.git